perriera/for_interfaces/injections/INSTALL.md

 	- Add `C++ TestMate`
 	- Add `GDB Debugger - Beyond`

- - Now exit out of the VSC, the user account and the Linux box itself and make backup of it.
+ - Now exit out of VSC, the user account and the Linux box itself and make backup of it.

 	It might seem redundant but making a duplicate of the Linux box now gives you a convenient fall back.